Vector Optimization with Stochastic Bandit Feedback: INTRODUCTION

-\textbf{Motivation} Pure exploration problems have attracted significant interest from both machine learning theorists and practitioners \citep{even2006action, bubeck2009pure, audibert2010best, karnin2013almost}.
+Pure exploration problems have attracted significant interest from both machine learning theorists and practitioners \citep{even2006action, bubeck2009pure, audibert2010best, kalyanakrishnan2012pac, karnin2013almost, kaufmann2013information, zhou2014optimal, laskey2015multi}.
 The simplest pure exploration problem takes the form of a $K$-armed bandit with arm means $\mu_1,\ldots,\mu_K\in \mathbb{R}$, in which the learner aims to identify an optimal arm (aka design) by sequential experimentation under noisy feedback.
 In this setup, a noisy scalar reward is revealed to the learner immediately after the selection of a design.
 As experimentation consumes resources, the learner seeks to minimize the number of evaluations by adapting its arm selection based on past reward observations.
-This problem has been formalized in many different ways, with notable examples including $(\epsilon,\delta)$-probably approximately correct (PAC) \citep{even2006action}, fixed confidence and fixed budget \citep{karnin2013almost} best arm identification.
+This problem has been formalized in many different ways, with notable examples including $(\epsilon,\delta)$-probably approximately correct (PAC) \citep{even2006action} (aka Explore-1), fixed confidence and fixed budget \citep{karnin2013almost} best arm identification.
 Almost all research in this field focuses on devising sample-efficient algorithms that ``beat the noise" by adaptive sampling and elimination.
-Algorithmic contributions include a plethora of techniques including Median Elimination \citep{even2006action}, Sequential Halving \citep{karnin2013almost}, Track-and-Stop \citep{garivier2016optimal}, ABA \citep{hassidim2020optimal}, and many others.
+Algorithmic contributions include a plethora of techniques such as Median Elimination \citep{even2006action}, LUCB \citep{kalyanakrishnan2012pac}, KL-LUCB \citep{kaufmann2013information}, Sequential Halving \citep{karnin2013almost}, Track-and-Stop \citep{garivier2016optimal}, ABA \citep{hassidim2020optimal}, $\epsilon$-TaS \citep{garivier2021nonasymptotic}, several Bayesian sampling strategies \citep{qin2017improving,shang2020fixed,russo2020simple}, and saddle-point methods \citep{degenne2019non,degenne2020gamification}.
 The difficulty of the problem depends on the suboptimalty gap of each arm $i$, straightforwardly found as $\max_j{\mu_j} - \mu_i$.
-Without the noise, everything turns into a simple argmax operation over the design set.
+Without noise, everything turns into a simple argmax operation over the design set.